Erisa/discord-oidc-worker/README.md

     - OIDC Claims:
         - Email is included automatically without being set here.
         - `preferred_username` will map to the users name + discrim e.g. `Erisa#9999`
-        - If the Auth URL is `/guilds` then the `guilds` claim can be used toprovide a list of guild IDs.
+        - If the Auth URL is `/guilds` then the `guilds` claim can be used to provide a list of guild IDs.
         - Anything else from here will work: https://discord.com/developers/docs/resources/user#user-object-user-structure
 - See the Examples section below for help with constructing policies.

-## Usage with roles
+## Usage with roles (Bot required)
+> :warning: This method can run into ratelimits pretty quickly if used by many users at the same time.
+It is recommended to use the [cached roles](#usage-with-cached-roles-bot-required-safer-method) method.

 - Follow the above setup, making sure to use the `/guilds` auth URL.
 - Create a Discord Bot for the OAuth2 application, generate an OAuth2 URL with the `bot` scope and use it to invite the bot to your server.
     - The bot does not need any permissions, it just needs to exist in the server.